Greenfield (Pittsburgh): City steps

-The Greenfield neighborhood has 26 distinct flights of city steps - many of which are open and in a safe condition.
+A neighborhood with uneven and hilly topography, Greenfield has 26 distinct flights of city steps - many of which are open and in a safe condition.
 In Greenfield, the Steps of Pittsburgh quickly connect pedestrians to public transportation, business districts, and playgrounds and provide an easy way to travel through this hilly, densely populated area.

 Points of interest

 Greenfield contains two small business districts along Greenfield Avenue and Murray Avenue.
 A major travel route is along Beechwood Boulevard, connecting I-376 to the Waterfront shopping district in Homestead.
 As a predominantly residential neighborhood, Greenfield boasts three baseball fields, four basketball courts, two hockey rinks, two soccer fields, and a swimming pool.
 It is also home to seven churches and one synagogue; the largest is St. Rosalia, a Roman Catholic church.
 Greenfield is known among locals for very steep hills, a chaotic street grid off the main roads, and a preponderance of single lane 2-way streets, which does not usually lead to congestion as the neighborhood is not heavily traveled (excluding Murray and Greenfield Avenues and Beechwood Boulevard, which are all multi-lane streets).

 Similar to other Pittsburgh neighborhoods, Greenfield hosts a holiday parade and fireworks every December.
 The fireworks, which are usually sponsored by Zambelli Fireworks, are shot off from Magee Field.